 Writing, fiction, novels, short stories and poetry that never quite made it… and Why

-A little spoken-about problem with writing fiction (and poetry) is writing too much and editing too little.
+A little mentioned problem with writing fiction (and poetry) is writing too much and editing too little.
 Cutting often feels like a savage act of filicide.
 This is what this section of the site is all about: the work that didn’t beat the cut.

 I screw up a lot when writing fiction.
 I overwrite because there’s no word count to adhere to.
 I introduce too many things.
 This means that I lose sight of the plot and subplots.
 Some characters end up being so much like other characters that there are no clear motivations for any of them (even I find them hard to discriminate between).